d-diyorbek/diagnose-faults-with-NeuralNetworks/README.md

 - Dataset built on CICIDS 2017 and synthetic extensions for telecom use cases.
 - Scalable architecture for future integration with real-time monitoring tools.

-🛠️ Tech Stack
+🛠️ Tech Stack:
-Python (NumPy, Pandas, Scikit-learn, TensorFlow) Streamlit for frontend UI
+- Python (NumPy, Pandas, Scikit-learn, TensorFlow)
+- Streamlit for frontend UI
-Matplotlib & Seaborn for data visualization
+- Matplotlib & Seaborn for data visualization
-CSV-based logs for training and testing
+- CSV-based logs for training and testing